 Using technology to interact

-Skills to encourage: When a technology device is turned on teach your child the skills to interact with a game, looking at the screen, swiping the screen, clicking a mouse
+Skills to encourage: When a technology device is turned on teach your child the skills to interact with a game, looking at the screen, swiping the screen, clicking a mouse.
+Time limit access to technology to avoid fixation and obsession.

 Developing and understanding that rules are to be followed